sheldonucr/ucr-eecs168-lab/lab1/README.md

 * Name, SID, Session(021,022,023), ENGR ID, UCR NetID.

-* The link of your video check off.

 * Summary of what you learned thru this lab (One paragraph)

 * An inverter schematic view as seen in Fig 13.